luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 EF: Keudell wrote that in general over the spring-summer period Bismarck did not talk politics when he left his office and spent time with his family and this helped him preserve equanimity.
 After the assassination a crowd formed outside his official residency and he briefly addressed it (some biographies say he NEVER addressed a public meeting but there must have been quite a few informal occasions like this?).
 He noticed no note from Goltz and remarked that Goltz had never been good at hypocrisy!

-## Eyck: A story that spread about that day: a famous professor of physiology hurried into a Berlin bookshop and said crossly, 'How bad revolvers are in this country.'
+Eyck: A story that spread about that day: a famous professor of physiology hurried into a Berlin bookshop and said crossly, 'How bad revolvers are in this country.'
 (Four years later the same professor described Berlin professors as 'the spiritual life-guards of the House of Hohenzollern'.)

-# Document

 COHEN-BLIND FIRES AT BISMARCK, WHO COUNTERATTACKS, AS, FIRST, THE MASTER BOOKBINDER GUSTAV BANNEWITZ AND, THEN, A PASSING MILITARY DETAIL COME TO HIS AID: BANNEWITZ WAS WOUNDED BY ONE OF THE FIVE SHOTS AND BY THE BAYONET OF A SOLDIER, WHO MISTOOK HIM FOR THE ASSASSIN.
 THE ARTIST: CARL Expiore VG (BILDARCHIV PREUSSISCHER KULTURBESITZ)

 Same day — Ludwig von Gerlach's article for Kreuzzeitung 'War and Reform' (Gall: 'War and Federal Reform') published: 'The justified mission of Prussia to develop her power in Germany is opposed by the equally justified mission of Austria to maintain her power in Germany.
 This dualism is the vital fundamental characteristic and the real basis of the constitution of Germany.
 It has matured and gained strength more and more during the last three hundred years, and after the glorious liberation of Germany in 1815 it was sealed by solemn treaties.
 It has given Germany fifty years of peace, flourishing prosperity, and, as almost never before, of freedom from foreign intervention.
 Germany is no longer Germany if Prussia is absent or if Austria is absent...
 The German Confederation has great defects but I do not destroy my family or my fatherland because they have defects...
 Let us take care not to fall into the dreadful false belief [alternative: the abominable heresy] that God's holy commandments stop at the field of politics, diplomacy and war, and that these areas have no higher law than patriotic egoism.
 Justitia fundamentum regnorum [justice is the foundation of kingdoms]...
 Universal suffrage means political bankruptcy.
 Instead of vital legal relationships and political ideas, instead of concrete personalities, [it recognises] only numbers and sums...
 Let us therefore hold firmly to our recognised truths and most of all to the divine and eternal content.'

-## Gerlach defended the strict legitimist position, made clear his opposition to a war with Austria, and insisted that the principles laid down by God for personal behaviour must govern diplomacy too.
+Gerlach defended the strict legitimist position, made clear his opposition to a war with Austria, and insisted that the principles laid down by God for personal behaviour must govern diplomacy too.
 Bismarck never forgave him.
 (Hamerow: before Wagener fell under Bismarck's spell he said many similar things.
 'The principle of nationality ... is not justified but is lawless, unrighteous, and unchristian, seeking to dissolve and disintegrate the Christian community of peoples and simply to lead the peoples back to the natural pagan basis of blood and descent...
 We have ... no right to tear a province away from another state because its inhabitants speak the same language we do and are of the same descent as we are.'
 Leopold Gerlach had also condemned 'the vice of patriotism': 'Why do I detest patriotism, “the dearly beloved Fatherland” and things of that sort?
 Partly because of the hypocrisy and emptiness, but there is also something wrong with them.
 Loyalty to the king and love for our fellow man, which can just as well be extended to Russians, Englishmen, and Frenchmen, are quite enough.')

 Gall says this article hit the newsstands on the afternoon of 7th 'at almost exactly the same time' as the assassination attempt.